traffic3d/traffic3d/README.md

 This software is licensed under the [Mozilla Public License Version 2.0](/LICENSE).
 Copies of the license can also be obtained [directly from Mozilla](https://mozilla.org/MPL/2.0/).

-## Getting Started with Development
+## Getting started with development

 Please read [CONTRIBUTING.md](/CONTRIBUTING.md) before you start working on this repository.